Skip to Content

 It is expected during this process that all claimants will be represented by counsel.
 The court has appointed a team of attorneys that potential claimants can contact free of charge.
 While the details are yet to be determined, these attorneys will receive up to 5% of each monetary award, depending on what they ask of the court.

-At Stallworth Law, P.A., our fees are always contingency-based and clear upfront—not a “to be determined” percentage that a team of lawyers will eventually decide they deserve.
+At Stallworth Law, our fees are always contingency-based and clear upfront—not a “to be determined” percentage that a team of lawyers will eventually decide they deserve.
 This is because we believe in being straightforward with clients and ensuring they always know what to expect from us.

-Partner with Stallworth Law, P.A.
+Partner with Stallworth Law

 Attorney Mark Stallworth and our firm staff believe strongly that you have suffered enough.
 If you choose our Tampa office, we will not treat you as just another case.
 Instead, we will work tirelessly to support you and advocate for what you deserve.